vsueiro/cim102/2022/Fall/Lectures/week10-A/README.md

 *Users are not the one being tested, your interface is.

+This content is a simplified version of the [Usability Testing 101](https://www.nngroup.com/articles/usability-testing-101/) article by NNGroup.

 ## Reminders

 *For the usability testing, make sure your interactive prototype works well on a mobile device 📱 (via Figma app).